benchristel/taste/README.md

   they're testing—in the same file, even.
 The tests are automatically stripped out of production builds of your app.
-- The tests run extremely fast—up to 50x faster than Jest.
+- The tests run extremely fast—up to 50x faster than Jest tests.
 Taste can run tens of thousands of tests per second.
 - Add [Snowpack](https://www.snowpack.dev/) for
   auto-refresh, and you can get near-instantaneous test feedback whenever you change a JavaScript file.